Rome

 For non-starred but unmissable tables: Flavio al Velavevodetto (Testaccio) for real Roman carbonara, Armando al Pantheon for artichokes alla giudia, Roscioli (salumeria-restaurant) for exceptional charcuterie and cheeses.
 Budget 40-60€ per person, booking advised one week ahead.

-Budget: what a luxury hotel stay in Rome really costs
+Budget: what a palace stay in Rome really costs

-Rome remains more affordable than Paris or London for luxury hotels, but gaps widen according to season and standing.
-We have broken down the expense items for a 3-night stay for a couple, in 5-star luxury hotel mode.
+Rome remains more affordable than Paris or London for luxury hotelier, but gaps widen according to season and standing.
+We have broken down the expense items for a 3-night stay for a couple, in 5-star palace mode.

 Accommodation: between 450€ and 1200€ per night depending on period and hotel.
 Maalot Roma or Umiltà 36 start at 500€ in low season, Hassler or Rocco Forte Hotel De La Ville climb to 900-1200€ in high season.
 Suites with terrace or Pantheon view add 30 to 50% to the base rate.

-Transfers: Fiumicino airport-town centre taxi 50-60€ (fixed fare), Uber slightly cheaper.
-Luxury hotels offer private shuttles at 80-120€, with personalised welcome and bottled water.
+Transfers: Fiumicino airport-centre taxi 50-60€ (fixed fare), Uber slightly cheaper.
+Palaces offer private shuttles at 80-120€, with personalised welcome and bottled water.
 In town, everything is on foot or by taxi (average fare 12-18€).

 Spa & wellbeing: 60-minute massage between 120€ and 180€ depending on hotel, spa access sometimes included for guests, otherwise 40-60€ per day.